mojodojodev/mojodojo.dev/mojo_team_answers.md

 ### Lifetime Parallelism Support
 Our lifetime support isn't finished yet but will be in the next month or so, that is a cornerstone of that.
 Here is something I worked on in a former life that brought data race safety to swift, we will use some of the same approaches [but will also be very different in other ways](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782)

-We have a design and it is partially implemented, but not fully baked.
-I hope we can share more about this in the next month or two

 Mojo doesn't have a publicly exposed lifetime system, so it can't express everything that we want it to today.
-It will soon though, [in the meantime you can express things with `&` which is shared mutable]( https://docs.modular.com/mojo/programming-manual.html#argument-passing-control-and-memory-ownership)
+It will soon though, [in the meantime you can express things with `inout` which is shared mutable]( https://docs.modular.com/mojo/programming-manual.html#argument-passing-control-and-memory-ownership)

 ### Values implicitly copied in `fn` that requires ownership of that type
 You get an error if your value is not copyable.
 Keep in mind that owned can/should be used in a lot of places as a performance optimization, e.g. the arguments to a "memberwise init".
 For non-copyable types this is required for correctness to handle ownership correctly, and for copyable types it allows you to avoid the copies if you're careful.